 - (A) Point of Attachment.
-The skier shall tell the Event Judges the height of rope attachment: "low," "middle," or "high."
-It is the skier's responsibility to ensure that the rope has been attached at the proper height. - (B) Start Trick and Declaration of Additional Equipment.
+The skier shall tell the Event Judges Boat Crew the height of the rope attachment: "low," "middle," or "high."
+It is the skier's responsibility to ensure that the rope has been attached at to the proper height. - (B) Start Trick and Declaration of Additional Equipment.
 The start trick listed in 604 that the skier proposes to perform and whether the skier intends to use any additional equipment for the second trick pass. - (C) Rates of Acceleration.
-The requested rates of acceleration using only the terms "slow," "medium" or "fast," for the three phases: pull out of the water or off the dock, tower, or land; ride over the bumps; and acceleration to speed. - (1) At the skier's discretion, the second phase may be enlarged with other instructions such as, but not limited to; a planing speed/rpm, out of the wash, plant, or spin around.
+The requested rates of acceleration using only the terms "slow," "medium" or "fast," for the three phases: pull out of the water or off the dock, tower, or land; ride over the bumps/outside the wake, and acceleration to speed. - (1) At the skier's discretion, the second phase may be enlarged with other instructions such as, but not limited to, a planing speed/rpm, out of the wash, plant, or spin around.
+In the Slalom event failure to comply with the enlarged instructions in this paragraph (1) shall not be grounds for a re-ride.